Mad Apple

 Cirque du Soleil show in Las Vegas, Nevada (2022-pres.)

-Mad Apple is a show by Cirque du Soleil at the New York-New York Hotel and Casino in Las Vegas, Nevada.
+Mad Apple was a show by Cirque du Soleil at the New York-New York Hotel and Casino in Las Vegas, Nevada.
 This show opened in May 2022, replacing Zumanity at the hotel.

 Critical reception

-The Los Angeles Times wrote "The stage production, which has been taking rapt audiences through a fantastical night on the town in New York City, is at once familiar and groundbreaking, with several features never-before seen in Cirque du Soleil performances, including stand-up comedy."
+The Los Angeles Times wrote "The stage production, which has been taking rapt audiences through a fantastical night on the town in New York City, is at once familiar and groundbreaking, with several features never-before-seen in Cirque du Soleil performances, including stand-up comedy."

 The Las Vegas Review-Journal said "“Mad Apple” is not the Cirque we’ve come to know over the years, and that's all right from here.
 It's a good time with a fresh and fun cast.
 You'll walk out impressed at all the thought and talent Cirque packs into a show, and that's what it's all about."